-I am the Bud Kilmer of the Georgia Youth Football Coaching Circuit
+I am a Youth Football Coaching Legend

 In an era where we are increasingly told that the purpose of youth sports is to "build self-esteem," "teach teamwork," or "to let the kids have fun," I am part of the vanguard that still values winning above all else.
 I know about winning, because I've been doing it my entire life.
 And you don't just have to take my word for it - the proof is emblazoned on the ring I wear for the high school football region championship (3-way tie) we won senior year, as well as the three stripes on the letter jacket I still proudly wear some 20 years later.